upleveled/express-guest-list-api-memory-data-store/README.md

 5. In the "Entrypoint" dropdown near the bottom of the page, select `index.ts` and click "Deploy Project"
 6. After successful deployment, a "Success" page will appear - click "Go to Project" to continue to the project overview page

-The API can be accessed on the project overview page at the second URL under "Production Deployment" (the shorter URL which ends with `.deno.dev`).
+The API URL is on the project overview page under "Production Deployment" - the second (shorter) URL which ends with `.deno.dev`

 ## Related